xwmx/bindle/Readme.md

 configuration or anything else on the system.
 In other words, 'hacks'.
 For example, I use it for changing icons on installed applications.

-To run a customize script, use the `dots customize` command.
+To run a customize script, use the `bindle customize` command.
 For example:

-    dots customize app_icons.py
+    bindle customize app_icons.py

 You can also run all of the customize scripts by using the `--all` flag:

-    dots customize --all
+    bindle customize --all

-For more information, see `dots help customize`
+For more information, see `bindle help customize`

 ###### Example

-An example `dots`-managed customize directory with scripts:
+An example `bindle`-managed customize directory with scripts:

 [alphabetum/dotfiles/script/customize
 ](https://github.com/alphabetum/dotfiles/tree/master/script/customize)